esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * `elastic` - pool of connections to ElasticSearch server
 * `rdbms` - pool of connections to an RDBMS database
 * `rabbit` - pool of connections to a RabbitMQ server
+* `ldap` - pool of connections to an LDAP server
-* `generic` - pool of generic workers not assosiated directly with a paritcualr connection (SNS, PushNotifications)
+* `generic` - pool of generic workers not assosiated directly with a particular connection (SNS, PushNotifications)

 All the above pools are managed by [inaka/worker_pool](https://github.com/inaka/worker_pool) library.

-Every entry in the `outgoing_pools` is a 5 element tuple:
+Every entry in the `outgoing_pools` is a 5-element tuple:

 ```erlang
 {Type, Host, Tag, PoolOptions, ConnectionOptions}